florentmaufras/pins/README.md

 - add a pin clustering approach on the map

 Also I would love to look into a better implementation possibly of the redux approach in Kotlin with Compose.
-For example, I feel like getting rid of the ViewModel to name it Store would make more sense.